cn10xdev/Event-Management/README.md

    cd server
    node seed.js
    ```
-2. Then for login use credentials are:<br>
+2. Then for login use the following credentials:<br>
 - Username: **hello** <br>
 - Password: **generalk123**